Evaan2001/NewOCRApp/README.md

 1. Make the API call to ocr.space with the uploaded passport photo
 2. Decode the OCR'ed text
-3. If decoding is proving troublesome, use the PassportEye Library
+3. If decoding is proving troublesome or the OCR seems inaccurate, use the PassportEye Library
 4. Show output

 <h2 align="center">